ladih/Neural-Networks-from-Scratch/README.md

 # Neural Networks from Scratch

+This repo consists of two things:

+**Implementation of a perceptron**

-Implementation of a perceptron and the backpropagation algorithm from scratch in Python.
+**Implementation of the backpropagation algorithm for multilayer neural networks**